-- d.
-An applicant may submit a written request for an exception to the maximum MTBA listed in this Section 5-A and/or the Noncompetitive Housing Credit limit.
-The written request must include sufficient supporting documentation and information to substantiate the additional MTBA and or Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
-Only one (1) written request for an exception to the maximum MTBA and or Noncompetitive Housing Credit limit per application will be considered.
-Written requests for exceptions to the maximum MTBA and or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion. - 3.
-All rehabilitation expenditures must satisfy the requirements of Section 42(e)(3)(A)(ii) of the Code.
+An applicant may submit a written request for an exception to the maximum MTBA amount listed in this Section 5-A and/or to the Noncompetitive Housing Credit limit specified in Section 19-B of the QAP.
+The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA and/or Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
+Only one (1) written request for an exception to the maximum MTBA and/or Noncompetitive Housing Credit limit per application will be considered.
+Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion.